piotrwitek/react-redux-typescript-guide/README.md

 ### Playground Project
 [![Build Status](https://semaphoreci.com/api/v1/piotrekwitek/react-redux-typescript-guide/branches/master/shields_badge.svg)](https://semaphoreci.com/piotrekwitek/react-redux-typescript-guide)

 You should check out Playground Project located in the `/playground` folder.
 It is a source of all the code examples found in the guide.
 They are all tested with the most recent version of TypeScript and 3rd party type-definitions (like `@types/react` or `@types/react-redux`) to ensure the examples are up-to-date and not broken with updated definitions.
+It's based on `create-react-app --typescript`.
-> Playground was created in such a way that you can simply clone the repository locally and immediately play around on your own.
-It will help you to learn all the examples from this guide in a real project environment without the need to create some complicated environment setup by yourself.
+> Playground project was created so that you can simply clone the repository locally and immediately play around with all the component patterns found in the guide.
+It will help you to learn all the examples from this guide in a real project environment without the need to create complicated environment setup by yourself.

 ## Contributing Guide
 We are open for contributions.
 If you're planning to contribute please make sure to read the contributing guide: [CONTRIBUTING.md](/CONTRIBUTING.md)